Elderly Parent Visa to Israel

 Obtaining Status in Israel for a Lonely or Elderly Parent of an Israeli

-The Israeli Ministry of Interior (Misrad HaPanim) procedure for requesting legal status in Israel for elderly and single parents of an Israeli was updated on 27 April 2014.
-The purpose of the procedure is to allow the family to be together in a situation where the Israeli has a parent outside of the country.
-This procedure is intended for Israeli citizens that want to take care of their lonely, elderly parent who is a foreign citizen and lives abroad.
+The Israeli Ministry of Interior (Misrad HaPanim) procedure for requesting legal status in Israel for elderly and single parents of an Israeli allows the family is intended for Israeli citizens that want to take care of their lone elderly parent, who is a foreign citizen and lives abroad.
 This parent has no entitlement for naturalization in Israel and immigration according to the Law of Return, therefore they are separated form the rest of the family who are in Israel and need to qualify for a parent visa to Israel.
 This procedure is for a single parent who has no other children abroad, for a father of Israeli citizens who is over the age of 64 and for a mother over the age of 62.

 Conditions and Requirements